 - To be more culturally sensitive, using various ethnic symbols on government food guides.
 This will help the needed nutrition messages reach and resonate with people of different cultures thereby helping with improved nutritional education.
 If a person goes to their doctor but doesn’t understand or doesn’t fully understand what they need to actually do, they’re not helped much if at all.
 Research indicates that culturally competent communication in healthcare can actually improve health outcomes.2

 - To help medical doctors use USDA guidelines and MyPlate guides in their practices.
-Although many of these government issued nutritional guidelines are lacking in some ways in terms of optimal health, they do at least promote some Albeit low, they provide higher nutrient intakes than many Americans are currently getting.
+Although many of these government issued nutritional guidelines are lacking in some ways in terms of optimal health, they do at least promote some standard albeit low, they at least provide higher nutrient intakes than many Americans are currently getting.
 At least 1/3 of the US population is at serious risk of being deficient in at least one important nutrient.3 This is a major problem for the longer term health of people.

 - To help promote the understanding that lactose intolerance is common among Americans but specifically in minorities such as African Americans, Asian Americans and Native Americans, especially effecting minority children.